Jansenism: The reception of Augustinus in France

 The title page of Augustinus by Cornelius Jansen, published posthumously in 1640.
 The book formed the foundation of the subsequent Jansenist controversy.

 Augustinus was first printed in France in 1641, then a second time in 1643, and was read widely in theological circles, including in Spanish Flanders and the Dutch Republic.
 The debate regarding Augustinianism in France was mainly introduced by the publication of Augustinus, in which emphasis is placed on the Augustinian theory of grace and predestination.

 The Oratorians and Dominicans welcomed the work, along with a large number of theologians at the Sorbonne, ten of which approved the French editions.
 But the Jesuits immediately opposed it; they were supported by Cardinal Richelieu, and after his death in 1642, by Isaac Habert who attacked Jansen in his sermons at the Notre-Dame de Paris, and by the Feuillant theologian Pierre de Saint-Joseph who published a Defensio sancti Augusti ('Defence of Saint Augustine') in 1643.

 These first years were not favourable to the Jansenists.
 The Archbishop of Paris, Jean-François de Gondi, forbade the treatment of grace in publications and formally proscribed Augustinus, but it nevertheless continued to circulate.
-On 1 August 1642, the Holy Office issued a decree condemning Augustinus and forbidding its reading.
+On 1 August 1642, the Inquisition issued a decree condemning Augustinus and forbidding its reading.
 The decree was powerless in France since the tribunal was unrecognised by the law.
 On 6 March 1642, Pope Urban VIII followed up with a papal bull titled In eminenti, which condemned Augustinus because it was published in violation of the order that no works concerning grace should be published without the prior permission of the Holy See.
 He also renewed the censures by Pope Pius V, in Ex omnibus afflictionibus in 1567, and by Pope Gregory XIII, of several propositions of Baianism, arguing that they were repeated in Augustinus.

 In eminenti was, for a time, treated as invalid because of an alleged ambiguity about the date of its publication.
 Jansenists attempted to prevent the reception of In eminenti, both in Flanders and in France.
 They alleged that it could not be genuine, since the document attested to be promulgated at Rome on 6 March 1641, whereas the copy sent to Brussels by the nuncio at Cologne was dated in 1642.
 In reality, the difference was between the Old Style and New Style dates which were both still in use.
 Thanks to the agitation of the Jansenists in the Parlement, its publication in France was delayed until January 1643.
 The faculty of the Sorbonne formally accepted the bull in 1644.